espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/coverage.rst

 - Type **ESP-IDF: Show Examples Projects** and choose ``Use Current ESP-IDF (/path/to/esp-idf)``.

-If the user doesn't see the option, please review the current ESP-IDF setup in :ref:`Installation <installation>`.
+If you don't see the option, please review the current ESP-IDF setup in :ref:`Installation <installation>`.

 - A window will be open with a list a projects, go the **system** section and choose the ``gcov``.
 You will see a **Create Project Using Example gcov** button in the top and a description of the project below.
 Click **Create Project Using Example GCOV** button.

 .. image:: ../../../media/tutorials/coverage/gcov_example.png

 - Now select a container directory where to copy the example project.
-For example, if the user choose ``/Users/myUser/someFolder`` the resulting folder will be ``/Users/myUser/someFolder/gcov``.
+For example, if you choose ``/Users/myUser/someFolder`` the resulting folder will be ``/Users/myUser/someFolder/gcov``.
 This new project directory will be created and opened in Visual Studio Code.

-- First the user should select an Espressif target (esp32, esp32s2, etc.) with:
+- First you should select an Espressif target (esp32, esp32s2, etc.) with:

   - Navigate to **View** > **Command Palette**.
   - Type **ESP-IDF: Set Espressif Device Target** command.
 Default is ``esp32`` and the one used in this tutorial.

-- Next configure your sdkconfig project with the **ESP-IDF: Configure Project SDKConfig for Coverage** command or by yourself using the **ESP-IDF: SDK Configuration Editor** command where the user can modify the ESP-IDF project settings.
+- Next configure your sdkconfig project with the **ESP-IDF: Configure Project SDKConfig for Coverage** command or by yourself using the **ESP-IDF: SDK Configuration Editor** command where you can modify the ESP-IDF project settings.
 After all changes are made, click save and close this window.

 .. image:: ../../../media/tutorials/basic_use/gui_menuconfig.png